OSUCSVisualizationTeam/le-beta-particle-vis-lbnl/README.md

 # Visualization and Discernment of Low-Energy Beta Particle Tracks from Live CCD Detector Data

+Building on exisiting deep learning research from Lawrence Berkeley National Laboratory (LBNL), this project addresses the logistical challenges of traditional radiation detection.
+The core goal is to create an interactive visual analysis tool that empowers scientists to accelerate discovery and improve machine learning (ML) models.
+The system will provide a Graphical User Interface (GUI) to directly explore, filter, and experiment with raw Charge-Coupled Device (CCD) data.
+This visual-first approach facilitates the insights needed to design and refine more effective ML classifiers for particle interactions.
+While the initial focus is on enhancing tritium detection, the solution is fundamentally a flexible discovery platform, designed to uncover a broad range of phenomena hidden within the data and bridge the gap between research and a real-time, portable detection system.

 ## Team Documentation and Research

 - Pre [kickoff questions](notes/InitialQuestions.md)